gmrandazzo/libscientific/docs/Source/GettingStartedInPython.rst

 Use libscientific in python
 ---------------------------
-First you need to install the python package.
-For that follow the installation process described here.
+First you need to install the c library and the python package.
+Please follow the process described `here <http://gmrandazzo.github.io/libscientific/Source/_build/html/Install.html>`_.

 A program that use libscientific requires to import the python binding as follow

 .. code-block:: python
    :linenos:

-   import scientific
+   import libscientific
    ...